ccntrq/loxomotive/README.md

 at implementing this interpreter while waiting for the book to finish.
 Since this is my third time I didn't want to re-read the book again.
 This time I decided to just look at the Java sources and translate them to haskell as close as possible.
-I might refactor from of this later.
+I might refactor some of this later.

 ## Usage